First Holy Communion Programme 2019

 Baptism Certificate: We will need a copy of your child’s baptism certificate.
 If the baptism took place at St. John’s, please e-mail the parish office and request a copy.
 Please give the name of the child and the date of baptism.
 If the baptism took place at another parish then you will need to obtain the certificate from that parish.
 We only need a copy so a photocopy will do.

-Communication: Most communication will be by e-mail but keep an eye on the newsletter and on our upgraded website
+Communication: Most communication will be by e-mail but keep an eye on the newsletter and on our website.

 Issues, Complaints and Suggestions: No course is perfect.
 Please remember that the team is made up of volunteers and so should be respected especially in terms of time and availability to answer questions.
 In the past late night phone calls, angry e-mails and confrontations have left some of our people quite bettered and dispirited.
 I am sure that you will be sensitive and raise matters of concern appropriately with Fr.
 Richard or the programme Administrator in a polite and constructive manner.
 Indeed, we will be keen for suggestions as to how we can improve our programme of preparation.